What Is an Oriental Cockroach?

 - They have an oval shaped body with banded segments, two antennae and six spiny legs.

-- The males and females look different to each other – the males are only about 1 inch (2.5 cm) long and are slimmer than the female.
+- The males and females look different to each other (see pictures of cockroaches)- the males are only about 1 inch (2.5 cm) long and are slimmer than the female.
 They have wings that only cover three-quarters of the body.

 - The females are larger than the males and grow to about 1-1/4 inches (3.2 cm) long and have a broader body.
 They have small wing pads but no wings.

 - Neither the male nor the female can fly.

 - The Oriental roach moves more slowly than other roaches.